Description

 Which means for our asset as example:

-• The downside volatility over 5 years of SPDR Select Sector Fund - Materials is 13.2%, which is higher, thus worse compared to the benchmark SPY (11.8%) in the same period.
+• Looking at the downside deviation of 13.1% in the last 5 years of SPDR Select Sector Fund - Materials, we see it is relatively higher, thus worse in comparison to the benchmark SPY (11.8%)

 • Looking at downside volatility in of 12.1% in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (10.5%).